evantayloryates/yabai-wiki-fork/Disabling-System-Integrity-Protection.md

 # APPLE SILICON
 #

-# If you're on Apple Silicon macOS 12.x.x or 13.x.x
+# If you're on Apple Silicon macOS 13.x.x, or 12.x.x
 # Requires Filesystem Protections, Debugging Restrictions and NVRAM Protection to be disabled
 # (printed warning can be safely ignored)
 csrutil disable --with kext --with dtrace --with basesystem